 Guitar Amplifier Repair in Newark (Nottingham)

 Most of the amps that I fix are valve amplifier repairs, but I do see plenty of solid state amplifiers too.
 I’m happy to work on modern amplifiers like Line 6 and Hughes and Kettner, but equally comfortable restoring vintage amps.
 Besides guitar amps, I also repair bass amps, keyboard amps and guitar/bass wiring.
-At this time (Autumn 2020) I’m not available for work on PA equipment, DJ, speakers, HiFi or Keyboards.

 I’m pleased to say that I’ve had many happy customers – if you’d like to check out some reviews of my service, please visit the feedback page (pun intended!).
 If your beloved guitar amplifier or bass amplifier is in need of repair, servicing, upgrading or modifying, then please do get in touch to discuss your needs.